 34) Industrialised countries are responsible for the 325-375 million tons of hazardous and toxic waste that gets churned out annually.
 Most of this type of waste comes from the petrochemical and chemical industries.

 35) The commercial generation of nuclear power has led to the accumulation of thousands of tonnes of radioactive waste and over 80000 tonnes of irradiated fuel.

 36) If you create a country out of all the annual waste food, this nation would be one of the globe’s top producers of carbon dioxide.
 In fact, the waste food country would rank number three behind only the US and China.

 37) There are 759 million undernourished individuals suffering from hunger.
 It can only take a quarter of all the wasted food to feed every individual who falls in the hunger category.

-39) Every year, food waste generated by humans produces carbon dioxide measuring over 3.3 billion tonnes.
-When all this gas remains un-tapped, it goes a long way in accelerating global climate change.
+39) human food waste produces over 3.3 billion tonnes of carbon dioxide yearly.
+When all this gas remains untapped, it goes a long way in accelerating global climate change.

 40) When you exclude the small amounts of plastics incinerated annually, every piece of plastic ever produced anywhere exists in some form or shape.

 41) Waste products like industrial metals, heavy acids, nuclear reactors, and sewage can change a marine animal’s biochemistry, reproduction, behaviour, and growth characteristics.